Now Up To 80% OFF

 It’s likely as you start interacting with a variety of local and remote repositories that you will encounter a situation where you need to delete a remote Git branch.
 For example, to promote a clean repository, you may want to delete a remote feature branch that you merged into the main branch.
 Because the remote repository should be the most accurate working copy maintained by you and your team, deleting remote branches should be handled with care.
 Make sure you and your team have effectively communicated and agreed that the branch in question is cleared for deletion.

-Using the GUI in GitKraken Client, you can delete a remote branch by simply navigating to the left hand panel under the Remotes section, right-clicking the remote branch, and then selecting Delete <branch name>
+Using the GUI in GitKraken Desktop, you can delete a remote branch by simply navigating to the left hand panel under the Remotes section, right-clicking the remote branch, and then selecting Delete <branch name>

 Image depicts the dropdown options available after right-clicking on a branch